WHAT I TAKE IN MY TRAVEL ART BAG

 instead of a full size sprayer)

-ORGANIZE Use a small plastic container with a flip lid (so you don't have an extra thing to keep up with) and fill this with short brushes (cut off if necessary), pencil, eraser, etc. The small black lidded box in the photo shows what I use.
+ORGANIZE Use a small plastic container with a flip lid (so you don't have loose items to keep up with) and fill this with short brushes (cut off if necessary), pencil, kneaded eraser, etc. The small black lidded box in the photo shows what I use.

 LESS IS BEST My art stuff (except for the journal itself) fits neatly into a soft sided bag (actually a thermal lunch bag) with shoulder strap (the photo above shows a ruler for scale)